About the Inquiry

 Read the evidence recieved by the Committee

-On Thursday 1 November the Committee will take evidence from the Migration Advisory Committee.
+On Thursday 1 November 2018 the Committee took evidence from the Migration Advisory Committee.

 Sessions with the Minister